apache/spark/docs/spark-connect-overview.md

   <img src="img/spark-connect-api.png" title="Spark Connect API" alt="Spark Connect API Diagram" />
 </p>

-# How Spark Connect Works
+# How Spark Connect works

 The Spark Connect client library is designed to simplify Spark application development.
 It is a thin API that can be embedded everywhere: in application servers, IDEs, notebooks, and programming languages.
 The Spark Connect API builds on Spark's DataFrame API using unresolved logical plans as a language-agnostic protocol between the client and the Spark driver.